Annual and special events

 We hold lectures throughout the year.
 Topics cover a wide range of issues encouraging reflection and discussion.

 The annual Anne Spencer Memorial Lecture provides an opportunity for you to hear from leading figures.
-In 2017 we heard from Ruth Hunt, Chief Executive of Stonewall, the largest LGBT equality body in Europe.
+In 2017 we heard from Ruth Hunt, Chief Executive of Stonewall, the largest LGBT equality body in Europe, in 2018 we heard from Linda Woodhead on the rise of no religion!

 We’re also lucky enough to either host performances or be able to arrange for you to attend special performances.
 In 2016 we were honoured to have Pearls of Islam, an acoustic duo of African Caribbean heritage.